 Dementia is a frightening, progressive, mental disorder afflicting 50 million persons throughout the world.
 Researchers also estimate that 10 million new cases occur worldwide each year.
 The disease not only exercises numerous adverse impacts on the stricken subject but their families, friends, and caretakers.
+We’ve come up with some information on early warning signs and ways to reduce the risk of Dementia.

 Fortunately, recognizing the early warning signs of dementia might play a critical role in ensuring the individual in question receives the care they need at the ailment’s initial stages.
 Moreover, certain actions might reduce one’s risk of dementia, progressive condition.